okalachev/flix/docs/build.md

 See other available Make commands in the [Makefile](../Makefile).

+### Setup and flight

+Before flight you need to calibrate the accelerometer:

+1. Open Serial Monitor in Arduino IDE (use use `make monitor` command in the command line).
+2. Type `ca` command there.
+3. Copy calibration results to the source code (`flix/imu.ino`).

+#### Control with smartphone

+1. Install [QGroundControl mobile app](https://docs.qgroundcontrol.com/master/en/qgc-user-guide/getting_started/download_and_install.html#android) on your smartphone.
+2. Power the drone using the battery.
+3. Connect your smartphone to the appeared `flix` Wi-Fi network.
+4. Open QGroundControl app.
+It should connect and begin showing the drone's telemetry automatically.
+5. Go to the settings and enable *Virtual Joystick*. *Auto-Center Throttle* setting **should be disabled**.
+6. Use the virtual joystick to fly the drone!

+#### Control with remote control

+Before flight using remote control, you need to calibrate it:

+1. Open Serial Monitor in Arduino IDE (use use `make monitor` command in the command line).
+2. Type `cr` command there.
+3. Copy calibration results to the source code (`flix/rc.ino`).

+Then you can use your remote control to fly the drone!

 ### Firmware code structure

 See [firmware overview](firmware.md) for more details.

-## Setup

-Before flight in simulation and on the real drone, you need to calibrate your remote control.
-Use drone's command line interface (`make monitor` on the real drone) and type `cr` command.
-Copy calibration results to the source code (`flix/rc.ino` and/or `gazebo/joystick.h`).

-On the real drone, you also need to calibrate the accelerometer and the gyroscope.
-Use `ca` and `cg` commands for that.
-Copy calibration results to the source code (`flix/imu.ino`).